a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window for a volume icon.
 Open a folder within the window.
 Select the volume icon.
 Special > Check Drive.
 Verify that both windows are closed.
 * Launch DeskTop.
 Open a window for a volume icon.
 Special > Check All Drives.
 Verify that all windows close, and that volume icons are correctly updated.

 * Launch DeskTop.
 Drag a file to a same-volume window so it is moved, not copied.
-Use File > Copy a File... to copy a file.
+Use File > Copy To... to copy a file.
 Verify that the file is indeed copied, not moved.

 * Launch DeskTop.
 Open a window.
 Select a file icon.
 Apple > Control Panels.
 Verify that the previously selected file is no longer selected.